pro-cms/africastalking_laravel_api/README.md

 ## Usage

-The SDK needs to be instantiated using your username and API key, which you can get from the [dashboard](https://account/africastalking.com).
+The package needs to be instantiated using your username and API key, which you can get from the [dashboard](https://account/africastalking.com).

 > You can use this SDK for either production or sandbox apps.
 For sandbox, the app username is **ALWAYS** `sandbox`